Animal Tattoo Meanings: On Animism and Tattooing

 With a roar that can shake the earth, the tiger is an impressive creature that makes its presence known – and heard!

-Tigers can mean anything from danger and vengeance to power and strength to being a free spirit.
+Tigers can mean anything from danger and vengeance to power and strength to be a free spirit.
 Much like the lion, a tiger represents the ability to manage strong emotions more effectively.
 But the symbolism behind tigers has a long and diverse history!

 The fastest animal on the planet, cheetahs are a reminder to remain focused – know your goals, keep your eye on the prize, and charge – full speed ahead!